Dee-McG/Motorbike-Event-Finder/README.md

 * Responsive design.
 * Website title and information on the site purpose.
 * Navigation Menu (Site Wide).
-* MongoDB databases to store event information and user logins.
+* MongoDB databases to store event information and user login/profile information.
 * Login functionality.
 * Logout functionality.
+* Profile Page
 * Motorcycle events displayed and searchable to all users.
 * Registered user event creation and management.